AvaloniaUI/AvaloniaUI.DeveloperTools/docs/getting-started.md

 ## Step 2: Installing AvaloniaUI Developer Tools

 `AvaloniaUI Developer Tools` is currently a native [.NET tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools), with update mechanism provided by the SDK.
 This guide demonstrates global installation of the tool.
-But local installation is possible with a limitation: this tool will only work from the same working directory or descendant as tool installation solution/project.
+But local installation is possible with a limitation: this tool will only work from the same working directory or descendant as the tool installation solution/project.

 For macOS: